tobiasandersen/yep/README.md

 # Yep
 With Yep you become the ultimate Jepoardy host for your friends.
 You can create a game with your own set of questions, or choose from a predefined set of real Jeopardy questions (from the JService API).
 Your friends can connect to your game using their phone, which then acts as a buzzer, or you can handle everything manually using the UI controls.

-## Functionality
-A list of working Use Cases can be found in the *docs* folder.

 **Authors**
 Axel Niklasson (axelni[at]student.chalmers.se), David Bergström (davbe[at]student.chalmers.se), Marcus Trigell (trigell[at]student.chalmers.se) and Tobias Andersen (tobiaa[at]student.chalmers.se).